Management of other significant risks

 Sustainability risks are monitored and managed by dedicated experts in Swiss Re’s Group Sustainability Risk team, which is also responsible for maintaining the Sustainability Risk Framework.
 In addition, this unit supports Swiss Re’s risk management and business strategy through tailored risk assessments and risk portfolio reviews.
 It fosters risk awareness through internal training, and facilitates development of innovative solutions to address sustainability issues.
 Finally, it represents and advocates Swiss Re’s position on selected sustainability risk topics to external stakeholders.

-In June 2017, Swiss Re decided to develop a carbon risk steering mechanism that will help guide our business towards a low-carbon world and support our clients in their transition.
-The first part of the carbon steering mechanism will take form of a thermal coal policy, which will be integrated in the Sustainability Risk Framework by mid-2018.
-It will apply across all lines of business on direct, facultative and treaty side.
-This transition will take some time and constructive dialogue with clients.
+Swiss Re is currently developing a carbon risk steering mechanism that will help to guide the Group’s business towards a low-carbon world and support Swiss Re’s clients in their transition.
+In July 2018, Swiss Re launched a first element of the carbon steering mechanism in the form of a new thermal coal policy.
+The new policy is part of Swiss Re’s Sustainability Risk Framework and applies across all lines of direct, facultative and treaty business.

-Reflecting our strong overall commitment to corporate responsibility, Swiss Re continued to be included in leading sustainability indexes and rankings such as FTSE4Good, Euronext Vigeo World 120, Ethibel Excellence Global, oekom Prime Investment and the Dow Jones Sustainability Index.
-For more information on our sustainability practices, see also the Corporate Responsibility section as well as our 2017 Corporate Responsibility report.
+Reflecting the Group’s strong overall commitment to corporate responsibility, Swiss Re continued to be included in leading sustainability indexes and rankings such as FTSE4Good, Euronext Vigeo World 120, Ethibel Excellence Global, oekom Prime Investment and the Dow Jones Sustainability Index.
+For more information on Swiss Re’s sustainability practices, see also the Corporate Responsibility section as well as Swiss Re’s 2018 Corporate Responsibility Report.

 Anticipating possible developments in the risk landscape is a central element of Enterprise Risk Management.
 Swiss Re promotes pre-emptive thinking on risk in all areas of the business in order to reduce uncertainty and diminish the volatility of the Group’s results, while also identifying new business opportunities and raising awareness for emerging risks.